hmlongco/Resolver/README.md

 }
 ```

-Adopting the Resolving protocol allows MyViewController to request a XYZViewModel from Resolver.
+Adopting the Resolving protocol injects the default resolver instance into MyViewController.
+Calling resolve on that instance allows it to request a XYZViewModel from Resolver.

-Or to put it another way, resolver is the *Service Locator* for MyViewController.
+To use more Dependency Injection lingo, resolver was added to MyViewController using *Interface Injection*, and resolver.resolve() acts as the *Service Locator* for MyViewController.

-## The Resolution Cycle

 Note that the viewModel parameter is lazy.
 So when it's first accessed, a *Resolution Cycle* kicks off.

 * Resolver infers the type of object being requested. (e.g. XYZViewModel)
 * Resolver searches the registry for that type to in order to find the correct object factory.